 Delray Beach can begin investigating and analyzing the performance of buildings owned or operated by the City in order to optimize performance and correct deficiencies.
 The City can undertake routine energy and water audits to understand usage and retro-fit potential for existing infrastructure systems and City owned facilities.
 The data generated by an audit can be used to determine the return on investment associated with a Citywide retrofitting program.
 The data can be managed in a consolidated database to monitor City progress overtime.
-By managing the data in a transparent manner, the City can create accountability by promoting its actions to the local community and can promote its actions to the local community.
+By managing the data in a transparent manner, the City can create accountability by promoting its actions to the local community.

-Building recommissioning is a cost-effective sustainability strategy that improves energy and performance, resolves maintenance problems, and improves indoor environmental comfort.
+Building recommissioning is a cost-effective sustainability strategy that improves energy and performance, resolves maintenance water problems, and improves indoor environmental comfort.
 Best management practices promote recommissioning important facilities on a five-year cycle to maintain a high level of performance and to capture new performance opportunities.
-The City could undertake a building performance study including energy and water efficiency; and HVAC uparades needs; automated thermostats; indoor lighting controls; interior lighting, and solar energy potential.
+The City could undertake a building performance study including energy and water efficiency; upgrades HVAC and needs; automated thermostats; indoor lighting controls; interior lighting, and solar energy potential.